attack-monkey/react-fn/README.md

 ## The Low-down

 React-fn is a functional approach to React.
 Take a look at this basic app below.
-You'll notice that State and Actions are decoupled from Components altogether, making for a clean and simple dev experience.
+You'll notice that State and Actions are decoupled from Components altogether, making things clean and simple.

+- Components take in State and Actions
+- Components can display State, but can only modify it via actions
+- Upon state-change, the app refreshes

 ## Basic App